Accessibility statement for Moodle

 Preparation of this accessibility statement

 This website was last tested on 25 September 2025 against the WCAG 2.2 AA standard.
-The test was carried out by UK Data Service staff.
+This test of a representative sample of pages was carried out by UK Data Service staff using the WAVE and Axe-core accessibility tools, and manual tests.